jjurm/cssz-web/content/posts/welcome-event.md

 \[EN\]

-_Please sign up for the event [here](https://forms.gle/uJ8F6GE1woBxnx1f7) so that we can estimate the attandance (we need to buy food and drinks).
-If you have not become member of the CSSZ yet, you can do so [here](https://forms.gle/qn6sZEmELCgtTSSr5) and benefit by drinking and eating for free.
+_Please sign up for the event [here](https://forms.gle/uJ8F6GE1woBxnx1f7) so that we can estimate the attendance (we need to buy food and drinks).
+If you have not become a member of CSSZ yet, you can do so [here](https://forms.gle/qn6sZEmELCgtTSSr5) and benefit by drinking and eating for free.
 Thank you :)_

-At the end of April the Czech and Slovak Students in Zurich association was officially founded.
+At the end of April, the Czech and Slovak Students in Zurich association was officially founded.
 To celebrate this occasion, we are going to be grilling at Käferberg!
-Come to meet Czech and Slovak student and to get to know the association itself.
+Come to meet Czech and Slovak students and get to know the association itself.
 We plan to grill, have a bonfire and sing not only Czech and Slovak songs (guitar included).

 **!** Entrance (=sausages/bratwursts/bread/beer) is free for CSSZ members.
 You can become a member by registering [here](https://forms.gle/qn6sZEmELCgtTSSr5) or directly at the event.